Software flaws used in hacking more than double, setting record

 Symantec's total of "zero-day" or unknown vulnerabilities includes both flaws that were discovered because they were used by top-flight hackers who left tracks and those that were revealed to the public at the same time as the software maker.

-In 2015, electronic files named "Hacking Team" were dumped on the Internet, including six zero-days that criminals quickly made use of.
+In 2015, electronic files from a company named "Hacking Team" were dumped on the Internet, including six zero-days that criminals quickly made use of.

 Thousands of other flaws were identified as usual last year by vendors, outside researchers, and government agencies.
 The vendors develop and issue patches, either announcing the flaws or pointing to them by virtue of the fixes.